Fair Integral Network Flows: Algorithm for minimizing the largest -flow value on

-Let $S$ be a finite ground-set $S$.
+Let $S$ be a finite ground-set.
 In this section we describe a variant of the Newton--Dinkelbach (ND) algorithm to compute the maximum $\lceil {p(X) / b(X)}\rceil $ over the subsets $X$ of $S$ with $b(X)>0$, provided this maximum is non-negative.
 We assume that $p$ and $b$ are integer-valued set-functions on $S$ with $n\geq 1$ elements, $p(\emptyset )=0$, $p(S)$ is finite ($p(X)$ may be $-\infty$ for some $X$ but it is never $+\infty $), and $b$ is finite-valued and non-negative.
 We emphasize that there is no sign constraint on $p$ whereas $b$ is assumed to be non-negative.
-The present algorithm generalizes the one described in \cite{FM19partB} for the special case of $b(X)=\vert X\vert $, where $S$ is used to denote the ground-set.
+The present algorithm generalizes the one described in \cite{FM21partB} for the special case of $b(X)=\vert X\vert $, where $S$ is used to denote the ground-set.
 In this paper, however, the algorithm will be applied to $S:=V$.

-An excellent overview by Radzik \cite{Radzik} analyses several versions and applications of the ND-algorithm.
+An excellent overview by Radzik \cite{Radzik} analyses several versions and applications of the ND-algorithm, while a work by Goemans et al.~\cite{GGJ17} describes the most recent developments.
 We present a variant of the ND-algorithm whose specific feature is that it works throughout with integers $\lceil {p(X) / b(X)}\rceil$.
 This has the advantage that the proof is simpler than the original one working with the fractions ${p(X) / b(X)}$.

 The algorithm works if a subroutine is available to